The Palazzo: Background

 The Palazzo is a sister property to The Venetian, located directly south.
 Both were developed by businessman Sheldon Adelson through his company Las Vegas Sands.
 The Venetian opened in 1999, and Adelson planned to begin construction later that year on a second resort, known then as Lido, named after Lido di Venezia.
 Adelson initially hoped to open the second resort in 2000, but instead delayed the project shortly after the Venetian's debut.
 The Venetian opened while construction was ongoing, and Adelson sought to wait for its completion before seeking financing for another resort.

 The Palazzo site had been occupied by numerous motels dating as far back as 1949.
 The Tam O'Shanter motel was built and opened in 1959, on 1.5 acre of the land.
 It was owned by Bernie Zeldin and named after Illinois' Tam O'Shanter Golf Course, where he frequently played.
 The motel had 100 rooms, and featured a distinctive neon sign resembling a tam o' shanter cap.
 Zeldin declined numerous offers to purchase the Tam O'Shanter, including one from businessman Howard Hughes.

 Before his death in 1997, Zeldin finalized a $12.5 million deal to sell the Tam O'Shanter to Las Vegas Sands.
 Adelson was a friend of Zeldin.
 Venetian officials purchased 11.4 acre of land, including the Tam O'Shanter, in October 1998.
 Zeldin's daughter operated the Tam O'Shanter until its closure.
 At the end of 2003, the Zeldin family was informed of plans to demolish the motel for a future resort, later known as the Palazzo.

 Tam O'Shanter closed on January 12, 2004, and was demolished a month later, following an asbestos-removal project that took 19 days to complete.
 A Vagabond Inn, also located on the property, contained asbestos as well and was demolished simultaneously.
 The asbestos removal cost between $500,000 and $1 million.
 The land had also been occupied by the Las Vegas Kosher Deli, as well as several small stores owned by the Venetian that were expected to close, helping make way for the Palazzo.
+Prior to the Palazzo project, an Asia Resort and Casino had been proposed to for the site.